Stay Safe When Driving on Wet or Flooded Roads

 AAA reports that nearly 1.2 million car crashes occur each year on wet pavement resulting in 5,700 deaths.

-"It's important that drivers heed official warnings and avoid driving on wet and flooded roads if able,” said AAA Carolinas spokesperson Tiffany Wright.
+"It's important that drivers heed official warnings and avoid driving on wet roads, and especially flooded roads, if able,” said AAA Carolinas spokesperson Tiffany Wright.

 If your vehicle shuts down while in standing water, do not try to restart it.
 That could cause more water to enter the engine and could cost thousands to repair.
 Also, if your vehicle stalls in a flooded area it's important for your personal safety to abandon the vehicle; if you stay inside a vehicle in a flood, you could be swept away in floodwaters with your car.